- Gemma Day

 Together with Irvine Welsh and A. L. Kennedy he is seen by many critics as one of the most exciting voices in contemporary Scottish literature.He is the author of several novels: the acclaimed Morvern Callar (1995), winner of a Somerset Maugham Award; These Demented Lands (1997), winner of the Encore Award; The Sopranos (1998), winner of the Saltire Society Scottish Book of the Year Award; The Man Who Walks (2002), an imaginative and surreal black comedy; and The Worms Can Carry Me to Heaven (2006).
 Morvern Callar has been adapted as a film, and The Sopranos is to follow shortly.

 His short story 'After the Vision' was included in the anthology Children of Albion Rovers (1997) and 'Bitter Salvage' was included in the Disco Biscuits (1997).Alan Warner lives in County Wicklow in Ireland.
 In 2003 he was nominated by Granta magazine as one of 20 'Best of Young British Novelists'.
-His latest novel is The Stars in the Bright Sky (2010), a sequel to The Sopranos.
+His novel, The Stars in the Bright Sky (2010), is a sequel to The Sopranos.
+Other books include The Deadman's Pedal (2013) Their Lips Talk of Mischief (2015).

 Over the past two decades, a new image of Scotland has grown up in the work of writers like Irvine Welsh, Iain Banks, James Kelman, and others, where we are no longer encouraged to see the country as the land of rosy-cheeked lads with bagpipes and lassies in tartan and velvet, but as a place of flesh and blood characters with social problems - unemployment, poverty, isolation, boredom, lack of social stimulation - searching desperately, be it through humour, rave parties, sexual promiscuity, drug or alcohol abuse, violence or crime, for a way out.